Best Of Musical City – SALZBURG

 Salzburg, the fourth biggest city of Austria, is one of the most beautiful cities towards the north of Alps.
 Salzburg lies in the scenic Alpine surroundings, have well-preserved ancient city centers, baroque-medieval styled architectural buildings, the birthplace of a famous composer – MOZART.
 Salzburg city was a set for a very famous musical Hollywood film – “The Sound of Music”.
 Salzburg has an artistic lifestyle with music in the air, ancient cobbled streets surrounded by the Austrian style of restaurants, cafes, and marketplaces.
 Take a virtual tour Musical City Salzburg

 Let’s take the tour of the Musical City – Salzburg which has all things to do, from the Alps mountains and countrysides to churches and ancient architectures.

 SALZBURG FORTRESS – It is also known as Hohensalburg Castle, located on the hilltop of Festungsberg Hill.
 It is a 900-year-old, well-preserved fortress with enchanting views of the city ’s spires, Salzach river, and Alps countryside.
 This fortress can be reached by hike or by speedy glass funicular.
 Read more info on this castle at their official site.
-This fortress is the number one attraction of Salzburg with wonderful and rich history.
+This fortress is the number one attraction of Salzburg with a wonderful and rich history.
 It has been said, that nobody overtook this castle.

 View from top of hilltop Salzburg fortress –